Arnold Leese: Imperial Fascist League

 In 1929, Leese established his own organization, the Imperial Fascist League (IFL).
 The movement was initially modelled more along the lines of Italian fascism but, under the influence of Henry Hamilton Beamish, it began to focus on anti-semitism.
 The IFL and its extensive publishing interests were funded out of Leese's own pocket.
 In 1932, Oswald Mosley approached Leese with the aim of absorbing the IFL into his own British Union of Fascists.
-Although relations between the two men were initially cordial (Leese had addressed a New Party meeting on 27 April 1932 on the theme of "The Blindness of British Politics under the Jew Money-Power" that was chaired by Mosley), Leese soon attacked Mosley for his failure to deal with the "Jewish question", and he eventually labelled Mosley's group "kosher fascists".
+Although relations between the two men were initially cordial (Leese had addressed a New Party meeting on 27 April 1932 on the theme of "The Blindness of British Politics under the Jew Money-Power" that was chaired by Mosley), Leese soon began attacking Mosley for his failure to deal with the "Jewish question"; he eventually labelled Mosley's group "kosher fascists", and sardonically nicknamed the BUF the "British Jewnion of Fascists".
+Leese even went so far as to falsely claim that Mosley's first wife, Lady Cynthia, was "of Jewish descent", alleging that she "had had a Jewish grandfather", and that the marriage had therefore "defiled racial purity".